LukasZahradnik/PyNeuraLogic/docs/evaluation.rst

 .. note::

-    It is more efficient to pass into evaluator pre-built dataset if it is used more than once (it will prevent redundant dataset building).
+    If it is used more than once, it is more efficient to pass a pre-built dataset into the evaluator (this will prevent redundant dataset building).

 Settings Instance
 *****************

-The :py:class:`~neuralogic.core.settings.Settings` instance contains settings to customize the behavior of different parts of the library.
+The :py:class:`~neuralogic.core.settings.Settings` instance contains all the settings used to customize the behavior of different parts of the library.

-Most importantly, it affects the behavior of the model building (e.g., specify default rule/relation activation functions), evaluators (e.g., error function, number of epochs, learning rate, optimizer), and the model itself  - how are learnable parameters initialized.
+Most importantly, it affects the behavior of the model building (e.g., specify default rule/relation activation functions), evaluators (e.g., error function, number of epochs, learning rate, optimizer), and the model itself (e.g., initialization of the learnable parameters).

 .. code-block:: Python